-Momma still takes flowers from the yard to take to church on Sunday.
+Momma still cuts flowers from the yard to take to church on Sunday.
 On Saturday evening we’d cut whatever looked good, let them rest in water, and take them up early Sunday morning.
 I don’t even go to church.
 But I sure do miss that and it makes me sad that she has to miss it too.

 Bouquets of fragrant country flowers bring memories and tie us to the old ways.
 Black-eyed Susan, and blue hydrangea, cat whiskers, and cast iron plant.

-Now there are people further on down the road, in the swamp who still have real, real country flowers; cartwheel lily, hot water flower, jewels of Opar, and dog fennel.
+Now there are people further on down the road, in the swamp who still have real country flowers; cartwheel lily, hot water flower, jewels of Opar, and dog fennel.

 But the most obscure, most country bumpkin flower name I ever heard, has to be from way down Gum Swamp Road.